 Hopes and Fears

 There are many successful stories of happy birth family reunions.
 This, however, as pointed out by author Angela Barra in the article, Adoption Reunions: 5 Things I Have Learned As An Adoptee, does not mean that happy reunions are all rainbows and unicorns.
 She says, “Growing up, I held idealistic and unrealistic expectations of my biological family.
 I had convinced myself that reunion was going to be the answer to all my deep insecurities and grief around being adopted.
 I courted feelings of rejection and abandonment and I was not prepared for the complex path of reunion.”
-Barra goes on to say to those who decide to pursue adoption reunion, “Each experience will be different, so I can only offer general advice based on what I have learned and it is this: you have a right to know where you come from, go slowly, have at least one confidant who understands and supports you, seek out support from a service, link with other like-minded adoptees, be realistic and most important please practice healthy boundaries and self-care!
-I also recommend that you read, talk and find out as much information about reunions as you can.”
+Barra goes on to say to those who decide to pursue adoption reunion, “Each experience will be different, so I can only offer general advice based on what I have learned and it is this: you have a right to know where you come from, go slowly, have at least one confidant who understands and supports you, seeks out support from service, link with other like-minded adoptees, is realistic and most important please practice healthy boundaries and self-care!
+I also recommend that you read, talk, and find out as much information about reunions as you can.”

 You should be ready for the potential of a failed search where you are unable to find the person that you’re looking for.
 You should be ready for the potential that you may find the person that you’re looking for, but they may not be ready or welcoming to the idea of having been found.
 You should acknowledge the possibility of finding the person you’re looking for, but that they may not be who you were hoping for.

-Adoption.com offers a free eBook download called Reunited that may be helpful.
+Adoption.com offers a free eBook download called Reunited which may be helpful.
 It presents the stories of 19 people who open up about their own experiences of search and reunion, explaining the process and their experience of finding birth family members.

 You may wish to discuss your plans with close family or friends who know your story and can help you through this step of your adoption journey.
 And as much as you may be hoping for shared excitement, also be prepared for worried looks and, “But what-ifs.”
 As with anything, it never hurts to talk with others to obtain the pros and cons and especially others who have walked in your shoes.
 Connect with fellow adoptees, find a support group, and consider learning about what the experience is like from a birth parent’s point of view.